derick-hess/electronics_lab/README.rst

 Credits
 -------

-The rigol driver is a modified version from this porject https://github.com/charkster/rigol_ds1054z
+The rigol driver is a modified version from this project https://github.com/charkster/rigol_ds1054z

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.